joric/mitosis/README.md

 It also needs defined `CLOCK_ENABLED` and `RTC0_ENABLED` in the receiver firmware (`nrf_drv_config.h`), otherwise it doesn't compile.
 IAR 7.50.2 compatible project is based upon `peripheral/blinky` sample from nRF5_SDK_11.
 You may also use precompiled firmware from the `precompiled_iar` folder.
-The modified IAR-compartible version also makes use of the keyswitch board LED (it blinks two times on powering up to indicate that firmware works).
+This version also makes use of the keyswitch board LED (it blinks two times on powering up to indicate that firmware works).

 ## Install dependencies